CrizR/Crypto-Alpha/README.md

    Populating Database:

    In main.py, make sure that the first paramater is set to true if you want to populate your database.
 After it is populated switch it to false.
 It will take around 12 times the period you specify in hours to populate fully.
+Once we    have access to historical data this should change.

 	mw = MarketWatch(repopulate=True, period=.5)